 - Blend until smooth

-- Crumble and allow to cool before adding to the lemony orzo salad
+- Crumble the tofu feta cheese and allow to cool before adding to the lemony orzo salad

 - Add the chickpeas, chopped vegetables, and herbs to the orzo pasta.